 For reasons of health or other compelling circumstances, students may request a voluntary leave from the College for the duration of one or two semesters.
 The option to take a leave of absence is usually available to students who have attended classes past the add/drop period of their first semester.
 Prior to the end of the drop/add period, new students should contact the Admission Office to learn what their options are for re-enrollment.

-A student desiring a leave of absence should complete the form available from the Registrar’s Office, indicate their anticipated date of return, and secure the approval of the Associate Dean of Academic Affairs.
+A student desiring a leave of absence should complete the form available from the Registrar’s Office, indicate their anticipated date of return, and secure the approval of the senior associate dean of academic affairs.
 This form must be returned to the Registrar’s Office by 4:30 p.m. on the last day of classes in order for the leave of absence to take effect that term.
 Students who have stopped attending classes but failed to complete the leave of absence application and secure the official approval for the leave will be administratively withdrawn from the College.

 Students on leave are regarded as continuing students and retain their status for registration, residency, assuming rooms are available, and merit scholarships.
 For all other forms of financial aid, the student should contact the Financial Aid Office directly.

-Students should contact the Associate Dean for Academic Affairs when they are ready to return to the College.
-They will be instructed what to do and whom to contact to facilitate their return.
-Students who do not provide due notice (60 days) of a change in the date of expected return will be administratively withdrawn from the College and must petition the Associate Dean for formal readmission.
+When they are ready to return to the College, students should contact their academic advisor to register, as well as other offices needed to facilitate their return.
+Students who do not provide due notice (60 days) of a change in the date of expected return will be administratively withdrawn from the College and must petition the senior associate dean of academic affairs for formal readmission.

 Withdrawal from College and Readmission

 To withdraw from the College, a student must complete an official withdrawal form obtained from the Registrar’s Office.
-Continuing Education students may secure this form from the Office of Graduate Studies and Continuing Education.
 Submission of this form to the Registrar’s Office means that the student has authorized the Registrar’s Office to drop his/her classes for any upcoming terms.
 If a student withdraws during the semester, classes will be dropped after the withdrawal form has been submitted.

 The withdrawal form must be returned to the Registrar’s Office by 4:30 p.m. on the last day of classes in order for the withdrawal to take effect during the semester.
 A decision to withdraw must be made before any final grades are recorded.
 Final grades submitted by the faculty will not be converted.
 Oral notification of a withdrawal does not constitute a formal withdrawal.